 What is Prior Written Consent?

 A signed and dated document that includes specification of the records to be disclosed, the purpose of the disclosure and the identity of the person to whom records will be disclosed.
-A written consent form can be accessed by clicking here (pdf).

 When is Consent Not Required?
 (This is not an exhaustive list of exceptions)